Robert Gibson (businessman)

-Sir Robert Gibson GBE (4 November 1863 – 1 January 1934) was a Scottish-born Australian businessman, a president of the Associated Chambers of Manufactures of Australia.
+Sir Robert Gibson (4 November 1863 – 1 January 1934) was a Scottish-born Australian businessman who served as president of the Associated Chambers of Manufactures of Australia.

 Early life

 Gibson was born at Falkirk, Scotland, the third son of John Edward Gibson, metal manufacturer, and his wife Harriette, née Hicks.
 Gibson was educated at Falkirk High School and joined the Camelon Iron Company, of which his father was managing director, at 15 years of age.
 In 1883 he was apprenticed to Robert Gardner and Company, Glasgow, and studied art and design at the Haldane academy.